I am sitting in front of my computer refactoring my Python code and asking myself the following question:

 "coff", followed by an arbitrary character combination.
 Although this method may be a bit slow (evaluating regular expressions is an expensive operation), the clarity of the code base has improved a lot.

 re.match(...) requires you to define two arguments.
 First, you have to define the regular expression to be matched.
 Second, you have to define the string in which you want to look for the regex.
 If a matching substring is found, it returns a Boolean value to the user.
 In this case, it returns

 # CORRECT!! import re tweets = tweets.append("to thine own self be true") tweets.append("coffee break python") tweets.append("i like coffee") tweets.append("i love coffe") for tweet in tweets: if re.match("coff*", tweet): print(tweet)

 So let’s summarize the article.

-Can I use a regular expression in the Python startswith method?
+Summary: Can I use a regular expression in the Python startswith method?

-No, you cannot use a regular expression within the Python startswith function.
+No, you cannot use a regular expression within the Python startswith function of the string class.
 But you can use the Python regular expression module re to do the job for you.
 It’s as simple as calling the function

 Where to go from here?

 Do you struggle understanding Python code?
 I have written a book with the title “Coffee Break Python: 50 Workouts to Kickstart Your Rapid Code Understanding in Python”.
 The book is for you if you want to become a Python pro but have little time to learn Python.
 A short daily coffee break Python is enough to boost your skills!
 Check out the book!